We think Spitalfields & Banglatown looks like a town, acts like a town, and has the same needs and priorities as a town

 Do you want more detail?

-This location is ideal for a town council because it contains various zones which have special planning and licensing conditions due to their proximity to central London, as well as their commercial activity and cultural value.
-The proposed town council area includes a portion of what is known as the ‘city fringe’ and the four ‘conservation areas’ around Elder Street, Wentworth Street, Artillery Lane and Fournier Street.
+We believe this location is ideal for a town council because it contains various zones which have special planning and licensing conditions due to their proximity to central London, as well as their commercial activity and cultural value.
+The proposed town council area includes a portion of what is known as the ‘city fringe’ and the four historic ‘conservation areas’ around Elder Street, Wentworth Street, Artillery Lane and Fournier Street.
 It also includes the ‘Brick Lane Town Centre’.
-The eastern edge of the proposed town council area closely follows the eastern edge of the ‘cumulative impact licensing zone’ and incorporates, but does not go far beyond, the GLA Central Activities Zone.
-The people living beyond our eastern boundary live outside the ‘town centre’ of Spitalfields and Banglatown and are not as affected by the various pressures caused by millions of daytime and night-time shoppers and tourists.
+The people living in Area D beside Valance Road live beyond the ‘town centre’ of Spitalfields and Banglatown and are not as affected by the various pressures caused by millions of daytime and night-time shoppers and tourists.
+Arguably, this area is part of Whitechapel as people living here typically use shops on Whitechapel Road and transport hubs like Whitechapel Station.
+Similarly, the area called Area E is the north side of Whitechapel High Street and Whitechapel Road.
+Very few people live in this area as it is mostly offices.
+We do not think adding one side of the A11 is a sensible idea just because the A11 is a straight line.
+Whitechapel Road and Valance Road are clearly in Whitechapel and the particular needs those roads have would detract from the purpose of a parish focused on Brick Lane and Commercial Street and the specific set of needs Spitalfields and Banglatown have.

 The other 85% will continue to go to Tower Hamlets who can continue to spend it in the way they best think fit.
-Ultimately they may well decide to spend a lot of that in East Shoreditch.
-With a town council in place we can guarantee that a portion of that money will be spent in Spitalfields, by locally elected representatives of some of the people most affected by the development, in an area which we know urgently needs substantial investment in new infrastructure; this could include improvements to local parks, the provision of new public conveniences, etc.
+With a town council in place we can guarantee that a portion of the money raised by developments along the ‘City Fringe’ will be spent in Spitalfields & Banglatown by locally elected representatives of the people most affected by those development.
+This is an area which we know urgently needs substantial investment in new infrastructure and could support improvements to local parks, the provision of new public conveniences, better waste management solutions etc.